emoriarty/jekyll-theme-console/README.md

 - `title` to set a title for the page
 - `lang` to specify the language, defaults to 'en'
 - `robots` to control the robot meta tag ([details](http://longqian.me/2017/02/12/jekyll-robots-configuration/)) - this may be useful for example to set `NOINDEX` to tag pages
+- `prompt_path` specifies the current path in the shell prompt logo.

 ## Customization